peterkowalkeart.com

 A story about generosity and compassion: A despairing Pele (in a lava tube in the depths of the ocean) is

-ulu (breadfruit) during a time of scarcity and hunger.
+nurtured by two youths who bring her ulu (breadfruit) during a time of scarcity and hunger.

 In gratitude, Pele later saves their village from destruction by lava, and allows the village families to flourish.